barbagroup/snake-repro/MesnardBarba-CSiE.md

 This is not always the case, and needs to be checked!
 We're also not using the same iterative solver with each library.
 The cuIBM runs (with _Cusp_) used an algebraic multigrid preconditioner and conjugate gradient (CG) solver for the pressure modified-Poisson equation.
-With PETSc, the CG solver resulted in an error message with "indefinite preconditioner," and we had to select a different method: we used biCGstab.
+With PETSc, the CG solver resulted in an error message with "indefinite preconditioner," and we had to select a different method: we used biCGstab (with still an algebraic multigrid preconditioner).

 Could this difference in linear solvers affect our unsteady fluid-flow solution?
 The solutions with both codes match at lower angles of attack (and lower Reynolds numbers), so what is going on?